geoffmcnamara/newspaper-hugo-subtheme/README.md

 files.
 Running hugo new articles/mynewarticle.md will create a new file with the default front matter pulled from ./archtypes/articles.md.

-This project becomes a drop in addition to any hugo theme to add a newspaper type subtheme section.
+This project then becomes a drop in addition to any hugo theme to add a newspaper type subtheme section.

 <!--more-->